-Q. Is there a lot of resident hunters in our area?
+Q. Are there a lot of resident hunters in our area?

 A. This is a question we get asked a lot as many clients would like to know about the hunting pressure in our game management units.
 There are two areas that we hunt in.
 The first area is a non-motorized area which is why many of our hunts are conducted via horseback.
 Because this area is non-motorized there is not much hunting pressure from residents.
 The second area that we hunt in is motorized but does not have any roadside access making it difficult to get to so it is unlikely that clients will see another person other than our guides and packers.

 Q. Do clients get to keep the meat from their trophies?